Generalized optimal parameter-transfer learning through Mallows-type model averaging: Simulation studies

 We consider three model specification scenarios: (i) All candidate models are correctly specified; (ii) The target model is correctly specified, while the source models are partially misspecified, meaning that odd-numbered source models are correctly specified, and even-numbered ones are misspecified; (iii) The target model is misspecified, and the source models are partially misspecified in the same manner as in scenario (ii).
-The first setting is designed to be consistent with the simulation design in \citet{zeng2024transfer}.
+The first setting is designed to be consistent with the simulation design in \citet{zeng2026transfer}.
 The latter two settings are considered because model misspecification is a common issue in real-world applications.
 For example, the spatial weight matrix is often misspecified in spatial econometric problems.
-To generate data from a misspecified model, we consider the following process:

-where $\bm{W}_k^*$ is constructed in a similar but different manner from $\bm{W}_k$, capturing the top-bottom interactions between adjacent grid points in the vertical direction.
+To generate data from a misspecified model, we consider the following process: $\bm{y}^{(k)}= \rho^{(k)} \bm{W}_k^* \bm{y}^{(k)} + \bm{X}^{(k)}\bm{\beta}^{(k)} + \bm{\epsilon}^{(k)}$, where $\bm{W}_k^*$ is constructed in a similar but different manner from $\bm{W}_k$, capturing the top-bottom interactions between adjacent grid points in the vertical direction.

-We compare the proposed TLMMA-SAR with four methods introduced by \citet{zeng2024transfer}: Target-SAR, [K]-TranSAR, TranSAR, and Oracle TranSAR.
+We compare the proposed GTLMMA with four methods introduced by \citet{zeng2026transfer}: Target-SAR, [K]-TranSAR, TranSAR, and Oracle TranSAR.
 While Target-SAR uses only the target sample, the other three methods incorporate the target model, but differ in how they utilize source models.
 Specifically, TranSAR adopts a data-driven approach to select transferable sources, [K]-TranSAR uses all sources, and Oracle TranSAR employs those in the set $\mathcal{A}$.
 All of these comparison methods are based on 2SLS.
-For TLMMA-SAR, the estimation is based on MLE or 2SLS, and the resulting methods are referred to as TLMMA-SAR (MLE) and TLMMA-SAR (2SLS), respectively.
+For GTLMMA, the estimation is based on MLE or 2SLS, and the resulting methods are referred to as GTLMMA-SAR (MLE) and GTLMMA-SAR (2SLS), respectively.
 For $k=0,\dots,K$, the 2SLS approach employs instrumental variables constructed from the original regressors $\bm{X}^{(k)}$ and their spatially weighted transformations $\bm{W}_k \bm{X}^{(k)}$.